Lizzie Dolan – Barre Fitness, Simply Fit

 Kendra Potter – Yoga

 Kendra began practicing yoga in 1999 and teaching in 2005.
-She has been influenced and inspired by each class she’s attended, whether its as a student or a teacher.
-Her fascination with yoga began with the revelation that one could move while in prayer, and has continued through the joyous articulation of the body’s strength in more challenging shapes and its capacity to release when we feel supported and safe.
-Yoga has made her a nicer person, and she continues to work toward meeting the Self through sharing the practice.
-She is also a reiki practitioner, a birth doula, and an actor.
+Her yoga practice has helped her navigate life in Los Angeles, New York, through her transition from single woman to wife and finally mother of her two children.
+In 2014, she found herself elated to be back practicing in the mountains of Missoula, MT.
+Her fascination with yoga began with the revelation that one can move while in prayer, and has continued through the joyous exploration of the principles of Sukha Sthira, the balance between exertion and ease.
+Yoga has made her a nicer person, and she continues to work toward encountering the Self through sharing the practice.
+She is also a professional actor, reiki practitioner, and birth doula.

-200 hour tantric vinyasa at Divine Motion Yoga, CA with Tracee Stanley and Everett Newell, 2005
+-200 hour tantric vinyasa teacher training at Divine Motion Yoga with Tracee Stanley and Everett Newell in Mt.
+Shasta, CA, 2005

-200 hour vinyasa at Greenhouse Holistic Yoga, NY, with Summer Quashie, Leigh Evans, Paul Manza, and Ira Macner, 2009
+-200 hour vinyasa teacher training at Greenhouse Holistic with Summer Quashie, Leigh Evans, and Paul Manza in Brooklyn, NY, 2010

 Students in Kendra’s classes often find themselves focusing on the journey between asanas as they move through sun salutations and standing poses, being reminded to smile and breathe.
-Then a long stretch, a twist, heart opening, and inversions bring them into a sweet and well deserved savasana, often incorporating a guided relaxation.
+We often laugh and sigh, and take a few childs poses to check in.
+Then a long stretch, a twist, heart opening and inversions bring them into a sweet and well deserved savasana, often incorporating a guided meditation.
 She aims to keep it simple, yet finds the challenge within that simplicity.
-Her classes are always strong, though the strength we use may be found through deep relaxation one day, a good vigorous flow the next, depending on the needs of the students in the room.
-In any given class we may chant, we will probably laugh, we may sigh, we may sit in silence, but we will always observe and honor what we find.
+In any given class we may chant mantra, we may sigh, we may sit in silence, but we will always observe and honor what we find.

 Amanda Taylor – Oula